Find Free Texas Divorce Records & Dissolutions

 Source: Tarrant County, Texas County Clerk6

-Researchers may also view or order divorce records with the Tarrant County District Clerk.
+Searchers may also view or order divorce records in Tarrant County through the District Clerk of this region.
 Members of the public may look up divorce records for free.
 A member of the Clerk’s Office can perform a basic records search for $5, while advanced searches may cost more.

 Standard fees are $1 per page for non-certified copies, while certified copies cost an additional $5 for paper copies.
 Researchers may use these services at one of the county locations from 8:00am – 5:00pm Monday – Friday.